To Love a Highland Laird

 Heart of a Scot Book 1

-This sigh-worthy Scottish historical by a USA Today bestselling author will have you sitting on the edge of your seat!
+This sigh-worthy Scottish historical will have you sitting on the edge of your seat!
 You won’t be able to turn the pages fast enough to find out what happens to Mayra and Logan next as their romance blossoms.

 If you enjoy reading strong heroine, alpha male, and second chance love stories overflowing with mystery and suspense, a dash of humor, and riveting emotion, then you’ll adore Collette Cameron’s mesmerizing HEART OF A SCOT.
-Grab TO LOVE A HIGHLAND ROGUE and settle into your favorite reading nook for a rousing Highland adventure you can’t put down.
-You’ll stay up past your bedtime!
+Grab TO LOVE A HIGHLAND LAIRD and settle into your favorite reading nook for a rousing Highland adventure you can’t put down.

 Though this book can easily be read as a stand-alone, most readers prefer to read the series in order.